 As of today, the information page on the subject has a new look.
 The site has been completely redesigned graphically and is now also easy to use on smartphones!
 In addition, the range of services has been expanded.
 Ask your question in the Forum or use the Page searchif you need information on a specific subject.

 News always in the blog

 Also new is the weblog where you are currently reading this post.
-I will inform you here in short posts whenever there is news about the 34a professional qualification examination!
+I will inform you here in short articles whenever there is news about the 34a examination or other security topics!